Toast’s Aman Narang and BVP’s Kent Bennett on how customer obsession is everything – TechCrunch

 Toast has raised more than $900 billion and is reportedly valued at over $5 billion.
 But back in 2011, no one knew this startup would see such meteoric success.
 It had a few things going for it, of course — founder Aman Narang hailed from Endeca, where he was a software engineer and product lead with a reputation for being able to ship a lot of software quickly.

-But the ambitions behind Toast were big, and complicated, and enough to give pause to any investor.
+But the ambitions behind Toast were big and complicated, and enough to give pause to any investor.
 Kent Bennett was one such VC, and while he had conviction in the founding team, he wasn’t convinced that they could tackle such a big problem.

 Toast is a restaurant POS system that acts as a sort of operating system for an establishment, managing everything from online orders, deliveries and marketing to payroll and team management as well as the actual point of sale.
 Being able to do all that requires building a number of complex products, such as payments.